 Chia, once grinded down, makes an excellent addition to pastas, breads and even pancakes.
 However, once a seed rich in omega-3s is ground, its shelf life is considerably reduced.
 In order to avoid the seeds spoiling, they should be stored in a sealed glass container and refrigerated or frozen.

-What do you think?
-Is there a connection between chia seed benefits and diabetes?
 For more diabetes care, see some of our favorite essential oils for diabetes too!